 — I Corinthians 10:11

-"These things" are in reference to the experiences of the children of Israel in their wilderness journey to the promised land (a symbol of eternity with God) and their relationship with the God who delivered them.
+"These things" are about the children of Israel's experiences in their wilderness journey to the promised land.
+These experiences are all related to their relationship with the God who delivered them.

 Fifty chapters of the Bible are devoted to the wilderness tabernacle that was central to that relationship, which, I think we can safely assume, makes it a relatively important topic as far as God is concerned.

 "These things" also contain the blueprint for faith.
-Resident within each material and measurement is a lesson in the necessities of being in fellowship with the God of all creation and Jesus is central to it all.
+Residing within each material and measurement is a lesson in the necessities of being in fellowship with the God of creation.
+And Jesus is central to all.

 Now this is the main point of the things we are saying: We have such a High Priest, who is seated at the right hand of the throne of the Majesty in the heavens, a Minister of the sanctuary and of the true tabernacle which the Lord erected, and not man.
 For every high priest is appointed to offer both gifts and sacrifices.
 Therefore it is necessary that this One also have something to offer.
 For if He were on earth, He would not be a priest, since there are priests who offer the gifts according to the law; who serve the copy and shadow of the heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
 For He said, “See that you make all things according to the pattern shown you on the mountain.”